yudukikun5120/self-esteem/README.md

 # self-esteem
-Show the relative position of your score numerically at the manaba grade pages.
+The chrome extension enables chrome to show the relative position of your score numerically at the manaba grade pages.

+**This extension is not available on Chrome Web Store.**

 ## Usage
 You can install these files as the unpackaged chrome extension.